 Hate is a strong word in any instance.

-First, what is wrong with classroom discussions?
+What is wrong with classroom discussions?

 The problem with classroom discussions, or at least in my experience, is that they are structured poorly.
 In fact, they don’t resemble discussions at all.